AI Outreach Automation

 Key Takeaways:

-4. Reputation builds slowly: Plan for 2-4 week ramp-up on new domains; shortcuts cause filtering
+4. Reputation builds slowly: Plan for a 2–4 week ramp on new domains, keep warmup running forever, and add mailboxes instead of pushing one high — shortcuts cause filtering.